Safeguarding & Child protection statement

 COVID 19 Update

-During what may be a prolonged period of school closure, the school safeguarding team can still be contacted via the above email address.
+If there is a prolonged period of school closure, the school safeguarding team can still be contacted via the above email address.

 If you have concerns about a child you can contact Brent Social Services